AKR1C4: Function

 This gene encodes a member of the aldo/keto reductase superfamily, which consists of more than 40 known enzymes and proteins.
 These enzymes catalyze the conversion of aldehydes and ketones to their corresponding alcohols by utilizing NADH and/or NADPH as cofactors.
 The enzymes display overlapping but distinct substrate specificity.
 This enzyme catalyzes the bioreduction of chlordecone, a toxic organochlorine pesticide, to chlordecone alcohol in liver.
 This gene shares high sequence identity with three other gene members and is clustered with those three genes at 10p15-p14 on chromosome 10.

 Clinical significance

 Various antidepressants, including the SSRIs fluoxetine, fluvoxamine, sertraline, and paroxetine, the SNRI venlafaxine, and mirtazapine, have been found to activate certain isoforms of the 3α-hydroxysteroid dehydrogenase, resulting in a selective facilitation of 5α-dihydroprogesterone conversion into allopregnanolone.
 This action has been implicated in their effectiveness in affective disorders, and has resulted in them being described as selective brain steroidogenic stimulants (SBSSs).

+AKR1C4 plays an important role in the androgen backdoor pathway, a hormone producing pathway that is necessary for male sexual development.
+Unlike with AKR1C2, mutations in the AKR1C4 gene alone do not appear to be enough to lead to differences of sexual development, but they seem to enough to make the effects of a separate AKR1C2 mutation (46,XY sex reversal 8) more severe.